gogs/docs/en-US/installation/install_from_binary.md

 1. Extract the archive.
 2. `cd` into the directory that was just created.
 3. Execute `./gogs web`.
+4. Gogs will start up a HTTP service at port `3000` as default.
+Browse `/install` for initial configuration.
+(For example http://localhost:3000/install)

 To go further, see [Configuration and run](/docs/installation/configuration_and_run.html).